arduino/docs-content/content/hardware/06.nicla/boards/nicla-sense-env/tutorials/environmental-monitor-application-note/content.md

 In the code snippet shown before:

 - The function first checks that the temperature/humidity sensor and the air quality sensor are enabled.
-- The function retrieves temperature, humidity, air quality index, and gas concentrations (NO2 and O3) from the Nicla Sense Env board.
+- The function retrieves temperature, humidity, gas concentrations (NO2 and O3), and the air quality index (AQI) from the Nicla Sense Env board.
-- The function also fetches PM2.5 and PM10 particulate readings from the PMS7003 sensor.
-- Finally, the data is printed in a single line on the IDE's Serial Monitor.
+- Finally, the data is printed in a single line on the IDE's Serial Monitor, with the AQI displayed at the end.

 ### Complete Example Sketch